 Congratulations, you’ve made the decision to sell your business.
 You’re ready for the transition.
 But you have more questions than answers regarding how to begin?
 Like many small business owners, you’re probably feeling overwhelmed by the sheer volume of the task before you.
 Do you hire a consultant?
 Organize your books?
 Notify your employees and clients?
 What comes first?
 The questions can seem endless.
-But while getting started can be the hardest part of the process, it certainly doesn’t have to be.
+But while getting started can be the hardest part of transitioning your business, it certainly doesn’t have to be.

 - Pick Your Strategy: In other words, who are you selling to and how are you going to find them?
 If you have your own personal network, fantastic.
 If not, you need to consider your marketing strategy.
 Examine your professional network for potential referrals.
 Many people in your situation cut the hassle entirely and hire a broker.
 Brokers not only have expertise and connections that you don’t, they also have access to exclusive listing services.

 - Clean Up Your Books: It may be self-evident, but this is the time to shore up your books.
 Clean up loose ends, check discrepancies, and generally make sure your books reflect the reality of your business.
 Consider compiling a document packet that you can present to prospective buyers.
 In it should be copies of relevant financial statements and tax returns going back at least three years (if possible); property-related paperwork; a day-to-day operations manual; and a list of frequently used vendors, suppliers, and other important services.